trustbit/exercises/transport-tycoon_22.md

 31.88h  ARRIVE  Leverstorm
 ```

-If your solution produces a different route and slightly longer travel times, then our easter egg worked :)

 Remember, that *the map is not the terrain*.
 The shortest path isn't always the fastest.

 ## Next